Jayan-Shah/Projects/README.md

-# Projects
+🚀 Projects Portfolio

-Project is a centralized repository containing all major projects I have developed for learning, experimentation, and professional growth.
-Each project demonstrates practical implementation of concepts in software engineering, cybersecurity, automation, and applied problem-solving.
+A curated collection of my personal, academic, and professional projects showcasing expertise in software development, cybersecurity, automation, and problem-solving.

-This repository serves as a living portfolio to highlight my technical skills, coding practices, and ability to design, build, and document real-world solutions.
+This repository serves as a centralized portfolio demonstrating my ability to design, build, document, and maintain real-world solutions with clean and scalable code.

+📌 About This Repository

+Central hub for all major projects

+Organized by domain and technology

+Includes documentation, setup steps, and usage instructions

+Actively maintained and updated

+🧠 Areas of Focus

+🔐 Cybersecurity & CTF Tools

+🤖 Automation & Scripting

+🌐 Web & Application Development

+📊 Data Processing & Analysis

+🧪 Proof-of-Concept Experiments